 The Number 1 Challenge

-As part of the Piedmont Together project more than 290 people attended the 13 civic forums held across the region.
+In 2012, as part of the Piedmont Together project. more than 290 people attended the 13 civic forums held across the region.
 Over 200 ideas were generated focusing on the strengths and challenges within the region.
 Of note, the Top Challenge identified in the region was the Lack of Transportation Options.
 There are two reports that summarize the civic forums, a county by county summary and an analysis of the results.